-REN-ISAC membership is open to colleges/universities in Australia, Cananda, New Zealand, the United States and the UK.
+REN-ISAC membership is open to colleges/universities in Australia, Canada, New Zealand, the United States and the UK.
 It is also open to teaching hospitals, research and education network providers, and government-funded research organizations within the United States.
-Becoming a member allows an institution to participate in a unique, active trust community, where we share threat intelligence, best practices, mitigation techniques, recommended response actions, and much more.
+For a modest annual fee (see our Fee Structure), membership allows an institution to participate in a unique, active trust community, where we share threat intelligence, best practices, mitigation techniques, recommended response actions, and much more.
 Our members are willing to share because they respect the privacy of information being shared.

 Becoming a Member Rep is not automatic.
 It requires a nomination by the member institution's Management Rep. That nomination is then vetted by the trust community to determine if the nominee meets eligibility criteria.
 If, after 6 business days, there are no objections, the nominee is then granted member benefits.
 This process is how we maintain a trust community.
 The current Member Reps have confidence that new members understand the high value we place on privacy, trust, and sharing.